phalcon/documentation/docs/filter-filter.md

 ```php
 StringValLegacy( mixed $input ): string
 ```
 This filter will work only for PHP versions lower than 8.1.
-It is available for backwards compatibility.
+It is available for backward compatibility.
 Internally it uses [filter_var][filter_var].

 #### `striptags`
 ```php